 This course provides the opportunity for students to learn and investigate current topics and trends in the interior design field.
-Prerequisite: 10-304-127.

-10-304-147 Portfolio Development 1 cred

-This course will provide students with direction and guidance to develop and prepare a professional portfolio for both the Annual Portfolio Show and employment.
+Portfolio Development 10-304-147 1 credit This course will provide students with direction and guidance to develop and prepare a professional portfolio for both the Annual Portfolio Show and employment.
 Students will investigate a variety of manual and digital methods allowing for effective representation of their skills and strengths.
 Co-requisite: 10-304-143, and mandatory participation in Annual Portfolio Show.